 Program Services - Include activities carried out to fulfill the Center's mission, resulting in services provided to victims of sexual assaults and their families.
 This includes counseling and therapeutic services through counseling, therapy, education, and advocacy.
-Program services also include the support provided to victims by volunteers through responding to crisis hotline calls, assisting in medical accompaniments and general marketing, and an education program that teaches children, parents, and teachers how to recognize and reduce the risks of sexual abuse.
+Program services also include the support provided to victims by volunteers through responding to crisis hotline calls, assisting in medical accompaniments and general marketing, and training and community outreach to inform families and professionals in partner agencies, schools, universities and other professional alliances on how to recognize and reduce the risks of sexual abuse.